-Sunday PM Forecast: Strong storms, then a sudden drop in temperatures
+NEW: A Tornado Watch has been issued for the Capital Area ahead of late-night storms

 A strong cold front is about to kick the warm, spring-like feel out of the area.
 After a thin line of thunderstorms sweeps through late Sunday, a brisk northwest wind will usher in a significant cooldown for the Gulf Coast.

-Tonight & Tomorrow: A cold front will drive a strong line of storms into the area late.
-Once they pass, expect a cold wind to take over on Monday.
+Tonight & Tomorrow: Once storms pass, expect a cold wind to take over on Monday.
 Starting off in the 40s, temperatures will only find the mid-50s by Monday afternoon.
-Multiple weather impacts are expected Sunday night into Monday:
+Multiple weather impacts are expected into Monday:

-Strong Storms – Cloud cover will increase during the evening as the cold front approaches, with spotty showers firing after 8 p.m..
-Leading up to midnight, a thin line of showers and thunderstorms, some potentially strong, will move through.
-This “quick-hitter” will clear east of I-55 not too long after midnight.

-While the strongest activity is likely to remain well north and weaken as it nears I-10, much of the Capital Area remains under a Level 2/5 “slight” risk of severe weather.
-This setup supports a few gusty storms and the possibility of a brief, spin-up tornado.
-Please stay weather-aware tonight, download the Storm Station Weather App, and ensure your alerts are turned on to receive any immediate warnings.

 Strong Winds – The wind will be noticeable on Monday.
 Overnight, northwest winds at 15-25 mph with gusts topping 35 mph will take over once storms pass.
 The brisk wind will carry over throughout much of Monday.
 Go ahead and secure loose outdoor items if not already completed.